 In wet weather, supervised areas will be available.
-All children have access to Active Play.

-PLEASE NOTE: If you require your child to leave school within the school day, you must contact school beforehand in order to seek permission.
+PLEASE NOTE: If you require your child to leave school within the school day, you must contact school beforehand in order to seek permission, but they cannot leave school unaccompanied.

 SCHOOL UNIFORM